millengustavo/ml-books/build-ml-app/notes.md

 While you should use strategies to gather data, you should always randomly sample from your test set to validate your model

 # Part III.
 Iterate on Models

+# Ch5.
+Train and evaluate your model

+## The simplest appropriate model
+Not the best approach: try every possible model, benchmark and pick the one with the best results on a test set

+### Simple model
+- Quick to implement: won't be your last
+- Understandable: debug easily
+- Deployable: fundamental requirement for a ML-powered application

+> Model explainability and interpretability: ability for a model to expose reasons that caused it to make predictions

+## Test set
+"While using a test set is a best practice, practitioners sometimes use the validation set as a test set.
+This increases the risk of biasing a model toward the validation set but can be appropriate when running only a few experiments"

+## Data leakage
+- Temporal data leakage
+- Sample contamination

+Always investigate the results of a model, especially if it shows surprisingly strong performance